 Our goal is to infer the posterior distribution $p(\THETA\,|\,\Y)$, i.e., the distribution of the unknown quantities given the observations.
 The classical approach is through Bayes theorem,

-Exact inference requires integration over all variables in $\THETA$ in order to calculate the denominator.
-In the present case, this is a high-dimensional problem involving integration over the model parameters and summation over all possible (discrete) states of the latent variables, which is computationally infeasible.
-In the following, we resort to approximate Bayesian inference which yields closed-form expressions for the posterior distribution.
+Exact inference requires integration over all variables in $\THETA$ to calculate the denominator.
+In the present case, this is a high-dimensional problem that involves integration over the model parameters and summation over all possible (discrete) states of the latent variables, which is computationally infeasible.
+In the following, we resort to approximate Bayesian inference, which yields closed-form expressions for the posterior distribution.